mannem/logstash-input-dynamodb/README.md

 The Bundler gem checks dependencies for Ruby gems and installs them for you.

-To install the dependencies for the Logstash plugin for DynamoDB, type the following command (Inside the logstash directory):
+To install the dependencies for the Logstash plugin for DynamoDB, type the following command (Inside the DynamoDB logstash directory):
 This command may take a while to install.
 ```
 cd logstash-input-dynamodb/